-My Higher Power and I got to spend some one-on-one, quality time together.
+My Higher Power and I got to spend some one-on-one, quality time together during these long hours prior to my surgery.
 We have always been together since I was a little girl, like the Sclemeel, Schlemazel, Hasenfeffer Incorporated song of the good ol’ Laverne and Shirley Sitcom that I so loved as a kid.
 Connected at the hip, Spirit and Me, always present in my little girl heart.

 “One, two, three, four, five, six, seven, eight.

 We’re gonna make our dreams come true.